-Cochise County, named for the famed chief of the Chiricahua Apaches and established on February 1, 1881, is located in the southeast corner of Arizona, sharing a border with Mexico to the south and New

-Mexico to the east.
-The county was formed out of eastern Pima County with Tombstone being designated as the original county seat.
+Cochise County, named for the famed chief of the Chiricahua Apaches and established on February 1, 1881, is located in the southeast corner of Arizona, sharing a border with Mexico to the south and New Mexico to the east.
+The county was formed out of eastern Pima County with Tombstone being designated as the original county was formed out of eastern Pima County with Tombstone being designated as the original county with the original nal county seat.
 In 1929, the county seat was moved to Bisbee, a former hub of copper mining.
 The county's location makes it a unique crossroads of cultural, natural, and historical attractions.